 At Findlay Recovery Center, our goal is your recovery.
 From detoxification through residential inpatient care to aftercare, our compassionate staff is here to support your journey from start to finish.
 In an affordable and modern facility, our clients have access to semi-private rooms and bathrooms, buffet-style meals with cafeteria seating, engaging and comfortable common areas, and quality care from our experienced medical staff and technicians.

 At Findlay Recovery Center we promote physical, mental, and emotional healing.
-Contact us today to see how we can support your or your loved one with benzo addiction.
+Contact us today to see how we can support you or your loved one with benzo addiction.